VishnuSanal/Quotes/README.md

 ## 🚀 Features

-- ❤Favourite Quotes – Add Quotes to Favourites
+- 🔖Favourite Quotes – Add Quotes to Favourites
 - 🔀Share Quotes – Share Quotes as a High Definition Image to Social Media
 - 🖼️Custom Backgrounds – Personalize Quotes Statuses with Custom Background Images, Solid Background Colors or Images from Gallery
 - 🎨Custom Card Colors – Personalize Quotes Statuses with Custom Card Colors
 - 🔠Custom Fonts – Personalize Quotes Statuses with Custom Fonts
 - 🔡Custom Font Colors – Personalize Quotes Statuses with Custom Font Colors
-- 🆕Custom Quotes – Add your own Quotes
+- ✍Custom Quotes – Add your own Quotes
 - 🔔Daily Notification – Get notified with your daily dose of motivation
 - 🔁Multiple Sharing Option – Multiple Sharing Options - Share as Image, Share as Text (copy as text to the clipboard) and Save to Gallery